rdefeo/quac/README.md

 The signal files are played back as recorded.
 During playback/transmit, the LED light will flash blue until the action is complete.
 For RFID, NFC, and iButton signals, they are continuously played back for their defined durations: RFID - 2.5 seconds, NFC - 1 second, iButton - 1 second.
 These defaults can be changed in [application Settings](README.md#application-settings).

+SubGhz signals that are dynamic (i.e. have rolling codes / counters) will be re-saved on playback, ensuring the persistence of the new counter values.
+If an External SubGhz antenna is available, it will be used.

 ## Signal Organization

 The key to organizing your Quac! interface is to organize your `/ext/apps_data/quac` folder structure.
 The UI is derived directly from the filesystem structure.
 Every individual file/signal is given a label on screen.
 And every folder/directory is a logical group of more files/folders.
 Selecting a group in the UI will show you the contents of that folder.
 There is no limit on the number of actions or folders - nest as deep as you want!